gautemo/Gaute-Meek-Olsen/src/dev-blog/intro-firestore.md

 ## Sub-collections

 If you need nested data, you could just have a list of objects inside your document.
 But then you need to retrieve the whole list every time you query your document.
-A better way which provides more flexibility is to use sub-collections.
+A better way that provides more flexibility is to use sub-collections.

-Let's add a demo functions, so you get the idea.
+Let's add a demo function, so you get the idea.

 ```js
 const addDemoFamily = async () => {